GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

 > Google Cloud Storage is unified object storage for developers and enterprises, from live data serving to data analytics/ML to data archiving.

-[Enable Cloud Storage API](https://console.cloud.google.com/flows/enableapi?apiid=storage_api,logging,sqladmin.googleapis.com&redirect=https://console.cloud.google.com&_ga=1.20629880.1963584502.1488379440) for the project, if you have not enabled it already.
+[Enable the Cloud Storage API](https://console.cloud.google.com/flows/enableapi?apiid=storage_api,logging,sqladmin.googleapis.com&redirect=https://console.cloud.google.com&_ga=1.20629880.1963584502.1488379440) for the project, if you have not enabled it already.

 ![Screenshot showing how to locate API Manager](https://storage.googleapis.com/gcp-community/tutorials/deploy-grails-to-google-cloud/cloudstorage-1.png)